cdibbs/neoman-plugin-json/readme.md

 ## Basic Usage

-Within your `.neoman.config/template.json` file, add it to your `configuration` and `transform` sections:
+Within your `.neoman.config/template.json` file, add something like the following to your `configuration` and `transform` sections:

 ```json
 "#": "The following presumes variables configured in the inputConfig section.",